denisebitca/festplayer/README.md

 ## Website
 The website won't always run the latest version of festplayer, but more often than not, it'll have it.

+## FAQ

+- Why does the website include a logo saying "Festicassin 2020"?
+It's the aforementioned future event.